Experience and backgrounds

 Dr. Amber Humm Patnode

 Dr. Amber Humm Patnode is the Associate Director for Proving Ground at Harvard University's Center for Education Policy Research, where she supports districts in implementing evidence based continuous improvement processes.
 Prior to joining the Center for Education Policy Research, Amber worked at the University of Minnesota's Center for Applied Research and Educational Improvement and the Florida Problem Solving and Response to Intervention Project at the University of South Florida where she conducted program evaluation, facilitated professional learning and provided technical assistance to school districts and schools related to MTSS implementation, early warning systems, data-based problem-solving and chronic absenteeism.
 She co-developed tools to identify reasons for chronic absenteeism among secondary students and parents of chronically absent PreK-12 students.
 She has also worked as a school psychologist within school districts in MI, LA, AZ and SC.
 Amber received a Ph.D. in school psychology with an emphasis in organizational consultation and systems change from the University of South Florida.

-Dr. Amy Murdoch
+Dr. Amy Jablonski

 Ms. Ruth Poage-Gaines

 Ruth Poage-Gaines has served the IL MTSS network for 11 years as a regional coordinator, lead coach, area wide instructional leader, coaching services coordinator, and network capacity coach in the Northern Region of Illinois.
 Ruth received her Masters in School Psychology from Loyola University (1994), then continued her education with General Administration (Principal) endorsement (2007), and most recently Director of Special Education endorsement (2013) from Aurora University.
 Ruth has worked as a systems coach with urban and rural districts and schools in Illinois.
 She brings lessons learned throughout the cycles of the State Personnel Development Grant work in Illinois.